 (See Article 52)

-NOTE A – For assistance in understanding the Table, see Notes a) to z) below.
-(WRC-12)
+NOTE A – For assistance in understanding the Table, see Notes a) to zz) below.
+(WRC-15)

 NOTE B – The Table below defines the channel numbering for maritime VHF communications based on 25 kHz channel spacing and use of several duplex channels.
-The channel numbering and the conversion of two-frequency channels for single-frequency operation shall be in accordance with Recommendation ITU-R M.1084-4 Annex 4, Tables 1 and 3.
+The channel numbering and the conversion of two-frequency channels for single-frequency operation shall be in accordance with Recommendation ITU-R M.1084-5 Annex 4, Tables 1 and 3.
 The Table below also describes the harmonized channels where the digital technologies defined in the most recent version of Recommendation ITU-R M.1842 could be deployed.
-(WRC-12)
+(WRC-15)